Quinten13/entra-id-lab/README.md

 ## 📌 Overview

-This lab demonstrates hands-on experience with Identity and Access Management (IAM) using Microsoft Entra ID (Azure AD).
+Designed and implemented an IAM lab in Microsoft Entra ID to simulate real-world identity and authentication workflows.

 The goal was to simulate a real-world environment by creating users, assigning roles, enforcing security controls, and analyzing authentication activity.